 The school was an independent school in Campbell County and housed 4 teachers and just a few black students representing all grade levels.
 In 1932, Campbell County and Milton County were bankrupt due largely to the Great Depression and merged with Fulton County Government.
 The school systems were merged as well.
 At the time of the merger, Fairburn Colored School had 4 teachers and 125 students and it is likely that they were still using the original Rosenwald funded structure.
 That property was valued at $3000.

 Because of the growth, a new concrete block building was built on this site in 1948 and another similar building in Palmetto for the Palmetto Colored School.
 Total cost for both: $175,564.
 (This data is from minutes from the Fulton County Board of Education meeting on March 30, 1948.
-Digital copy held by Landmark).
+A digital copy is held by Landmark).

-Landmark Christian School moved into its current location, the old Campbell High School building in spring of 1991 (which had also been closed because of consolidation) and in 2007 purchased the vacant Fairburn Elementary School from Fulton County for $295,000.
+Landmark Christian School moved into its current location, the old Campbell High School building in the spring of 1991, which had also been closed because of consolidation, and in 2007 purchased the vacant Fairburn Elementary School from Fulton County for $295,000.

-On May 6, 2019, Landmark began the transformation of the dilapidated buildings that once were used to divide us by formally beginning a $10,000,000 renovation and construction of one of the most innovative and unifying educational centers in the state and nation.
-Attracting students of all backgrounds and interests, the property will house the Landmark Aviation Academy, including a flight simulator that currently only two other high schools in the nation offer.
-Other unique offerings include the Film Academy, Leadership Academy, Engineering Academy, and later to follow, a Culinary Academy and Dance Academy.
-These Academies along with the Landmark Music Academy provide opportunities for students to determine their interests and develop their passions.
+On May 6, 2019, Landmark began the transformation of the buildings that once were used to divide us by formally beginning a $10,000,000 renovation and construction of one of the most innovative and unifying educational centers in the state and nation.
+Attracting students of all backgrounds and interests, the property will house the Landmark Aviation Academy, including a flight simulator that currently only a handful of other high schools in the nation offer.
+Other unique offerings by Landmark Christian School include the Film Academy, Leadership Academy, Engineering Academy, Dance Academy, Fashion and Design Academy, Business and Entrepreneurship, and Music Academy.
+These innovative Academies provide numerous opportunities for students to determine their interests and develop their passions.
+Landmark Christian School is ranked as one of the best private schools in the state of Georgia with the goal of becoming one of the most innovative schools in the nation.